Foundry Equipment and Supplies Information

 Different types of foundries may use specific foundry equipment and supplies.
 For example, an iron foundry uses a blast furnace also known as a cupola.
 Steel and brass foundries typically use an electrical induction furnace or a gas-heated crucible furnace.

 Foundry equipment and foundry supplies include materials and machines such as investment casting machines and injection molding machinery.
 Investment casting, also known as lost wax casting, describes the process of making an object out of wax or some other thermoplastic material.
-The wax object is coated in layers of refractory slurry or other heat-resistant substance.
+The wax object is coated in layers of refractory slurry or other heat-resistant substances.
 The object is fired in a furnace, melting the wax and leaving the shell or mold behind.
 Injection molding involves the use of pressure to inject molten metal into molds.
-Injection molding supply and foundry molding supply companies provide materials such as metals and alloys, mixers, heaters, debinding and sintering equipment.
+Injection molding supply and foundry molding supply companies provide materials such as: